arthurcgusmao/restore-point/README.md

 # Restore Point

-`restore-point-mode` is a global minor mode that allows you to restore the point position after one or a sequence of specific commands were executed.
+`restore-point-mode` is a global minor mode that allows you to restore the cursor position after one or a sequence of specific commands were executed.

-## Short Description
+## Motivation

+The functionality implemented herein is especially helpful when scroll commands moved the point from where you had it in the first place, or if you mistakenly executed some command (such as mark-whole-buffer) that moved the point position and you want to restore it.
+Or, yet, if there is any command that moves the point position that you want to be able to easily restore.

+## How it works

 When the minor mode is active and you execute `keyboard-quit` (usually bound to `C-g` or `ESC` keychords) after a sequence of mark or scroll commands (or any